Skip to main content

 On 17 December 2021, the Council completed the purchase of the Five Acres site from Homes England for £1 in line with Full Council approval in July 2021, with the ambition to redevelop the site to create a new Council owned destination leisure facility to add to existing facilities, improve the health and wellbeing of Forest residents, and to increase the numbers of visitors coming to the area.

-The Council will partner with adjacent land owner West Dean Parish Council to explore a comprehensive redevelopment of the site and adjacent playing fields to improve both indoor and outdoor provision.
+The Council will partner with adjacent land owner West Dean Parish Council and the Football Foundation to deliver a comprehensive redevelopment of the site and adjacent playing fields to improve both indoor and outdoor provision.
 Forest of Dean District Council will also partner with Hartpury University and College to create a new outreach facility or Aspiration Centre.

 The redevelopment of the Five Acres site is being funded by the Council’s successful Levelling Up Fund bid to Government.
 Levelling Up capital funding will support three projects in total: the Five Acres site redevelopment; a flagship University, Careers & Enterprise Learning Centre and electric vehicle car park at Hartpury’s main campus to support 3,000 students and the wider Forest community; and transforming three prominent buildings in Cinderford town centre into accessible spaces that will support business start-ups and social enterprise formation, training/mentoring, arts and creative networks.

-Demolition of the previous structure has been completed and the site is now cleared ready for the next stage of redevelopment.
+Demolition of the previous structure at Five Acres has been completed and the site is now largely cleared ready for the next stage of redevelopment.

-Following a consultation event with residents held at Berry Hill Primary School and the subsequent report that has been issued by Gloucestershire Rural Community Council in 2022, Forest of Dean District Council amended initial designs for the Five Acres site to reserve space for additional facilities in future redevelopment phases.
+Earlier consultation work with residents held at Berry Hill Primary School and at Five Acres High School informed the initial designs for the Five Acres site and led to a phased approach which will reserve space for additional facilities as future funding becomes available.

 It is envisaged that the site will come forward in phases with the first build phase involving the refurbishment of the retained Speedwell building, indoor leisure facilities and ancillary car parking.
 The second phase will include the development of a new 3G artificial pitch.